 3. Choose your Location

 Yes, you’re right.
-This is definitely the most fun part when it comes to preparing your digital nomad life.
+This is definitely the most fun part when it comes to preparing for your digital nomad life.

 So many great places to choose from.
 Where to go first?
 I’ve dedicated an entire blog post to how to pick the right country as a digital nomad.
 So here are only a few factors you need to take into consideration:

 I usually book the first few nights in a hotel or Airbnb.
 It’s less stressful when you arrive at the airport in the middle of the night with your luggage and know where you have to go instead of figuring it out at that very moment.

 As soon as I’ve arrived I’ll look around what area I like most and see if I can find a nice apartment.
 This is often much cheaper than booking something online, especially in Southeast Asia or Latin America.

 If you still want to be on the safe side or can’t find anything locally, check out Airbnb.